African Art

 The African Diaspora and the question of identity were the overriding themes in this year’s CinemAfrica Film Festival.
 One of the movies on this subject was the documentary “This is My Africa” by the Nigerian-British filmmaker Zina Saro-Wiwa.
 It’s a film that sets out to change the way people in general view Africa using the intimate memories and opinions of twenty people.

-questions was what would you like Africa to be in 2060” elicited responses that, just a few years ago, might have been looked upon as a joke.
+One of the questions was “what would you like Africa to be in 2060” elicited responses that, just a few years ago, might have been looked upon as a joke.
 But many of these projections may not seem so ridiculous.
 Artist Yinka Shonibare provided a lot of amusement when he said (rather tongue in cheek) that in the year 2060 he would like Africa to have their very own Bono organizing a Make Poverty History concert to aid Europe.

 Artists Chris Ofili studied at the Chelsea School of art and has been able to incorporate experiences in Africa with his experiences in the UK.
 In his painting entitled No Woman No Cry (1998) Ofili mounts his painting on two dried, varnished lumps of elephant dung, a third is used as the pendant of the necklace.
 (Pic insert painting women) In this way Ofili takes from the ritual tradition and creates something new in a different context, while still alluding to his own heritage.
 Ofili reorders our perception of what constitutes contemporary art within an African world view.
 Ofili won the Turner Prize and in 2003 he was selected to represent Britain at the Venice Biennale of that year, where his work for the British Pavilion was done in collaboration with the architect David Adjaye.